 Another core belief is that STEM is a great way to build problem-solving skills in a project-oriented, interactive, and hands-on manner.
 Students can apply these critical thinking skills to other fields, such as poetry, journalism, and law, and may choose to pursue study in areas other than STEM after graduation.

-A third core belief of STEMCivics is that many problems in the world are caused by people who want to be important and be liked and don't know how to go about being so.
+A third core belief of STEMCivics is that many problems in the world are caused by people who want to be liked and want to be important and have no clue about how to do it.
 STEMCivics believes that students who are engaged in meaningful civic activities that better themselves, others, and their environment are liked by others and relevant in society.
 Students then become more aware of issues and learn that the best way to have their opinions known is in the ballot box.

 Leigh Byron, Founder and Head of School

 Dr. Byron has accomplished the educational leadership trifecta: superintendent in public schools, headmaster in private schools, and head of school in charter schools.
 In addition, he is the co-founder of a non-profit foundation whose mission is to use ballroom dancing to enhance the lives of children, and was the executive director of a non-profit foundation that uses soccer as a motivator to teach leadership skills to teenagers in low-income communities.
 He is a contributing editor at large for Broadway World.
 His doctorate was earned at Columbia University forever and a day ago.